socialvibe/truex-android-integrations/README.md

-# true[X] Android/Fire TV Integrations
+# true[X] Android / Fire TV Integrations

-Documentation and reference apps for true[X]'s Android/Fire TV-based integration library.
+Documentation and reference apps for true[X]'s Android / Fire TV-based integration library.
+It is a common library that works across Android mobile, Androiv TV, and Fire TV platforms.

-The current version of the integration documentation can be found here: [TruexAdRenderer-AndroidTV Documentation](DOCS.md).
+The current version of the integration documentation can be found here: [TruexAdRenderer-Android Documentation](DOCS.md).

 ## Getting Started